 The Scholar Soul Archetype

 With that in mind, remember that both Fraternal Twin #2 and Fraternal Twin #1 are very young.
-At age 12, they are children at the precipice of their lives and have as yet many experiences to incorporate, digest, and form beliefs and self-knowledge from.
+At age 12, they are children at the precipice of their lives and have as many more experiences to incorporate, digest, and form beliefs and self-knowledge from.
 Therefore, who they are going to show up as later in life is far from solidified.
 In the meantime, we have a few evolving personality details and a permanent design to focus on.

 Variable Influence of the Centers

-The open Head Center creates pressure for them to come up with answers to others’ questions, and to live out others’ ideas or inspirations.
-This can create tremendous confusion, especially in someone so young, as to what they truly consider to be inspirational for them, and what questions they are personally interested in getting the answer to.
+The open Head Center creates pressure to come up with answers to others’ questions, and to live out others’ ideas or inspirations.
+This can create confusion, especially in someone so young, as to what they truly consider to be inspirational for them, and what questions they are personally interested in getting the answer to.

 Not much has been noted in the information given how the 44-26 is being expressed, but what we know about these boys hints at, particularly in Fraternal Twin #1, the drive to take ideas and give them physical form.